 Can I receive a prenatal massage at any stage of pregnancy?

 Some practitioners avoid giving pregnancy massages to women in their first trimester.
 They do so to avoid liability issues because most miscarriages happen during the first 12 weeks of pregnancy.
-Otherwise, there’s no link between a miscarriage and a pregnancy massage.
+Otherwise, there’s no link between a miscarriage and a pregnancy message.

 Who should avoid getting a pregnancy massage?